xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD13_LAB_MANUAL.md

    - Configuration: **ServiceConfiguration.Cloud.cscfg**
    - Deploy even if one or more roles contain a single instance.

- >**Results** : After completing this exercise, you should have successfully created a WCF cloud service and published theservice in Microsoft Azure.
+ >**Results** : After completing this exercise, you should have successfully created a WCF cloud service and published the service in Microsoft Azure.

 ### Exercise 3: Calling a Web Service from Controller Action